ifduyue/python-xxhash/README.rst

 Constructors for hash algorithms provided by this module are ``xxh32()`` and ``xxh64()``.

-For example, to obtain the digest of the byte string ``b'Nobody inspects the spammish repetition'``.
+For example, to obtain the digest of the byte string ``b'Nobody inspects the spammish repetition'``:

 .. code-block:: python